enemarius/espduino_mqtt/README.md

             keepAlive               60

             clientId        - unique per broker
-            cleanSession    - "false" = persistent session = broker stores all subscriptions and missed messages when QoS 1,2. user/pass       - sent in plaintext
+            cleanSession    - "false" = persistent session = broker stores all subscriptions and missed messages when client subscribes with QoS 1,2. user/pass       - sent in plaintext
             willMessage     - notify other clients when disconnects ungracefully